elzeinali/vote-counter/readme.md

 **Cons**:

-- Complexity: Additional structure and synchronization between map and heap.
 - Memory Overhead: Extra storage is needed for the heap.
 The heap size will be `O(n)` and the map size will be `O(m)`.
 Resulting in a total space complexity of `O(n)`.
 - Slower Insertion: Insertion is slower since we add elements to the heap and cause a re-balancing.
 Time complexity is `O(log(n))`.